I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_createquery.md

 </tr>
 </table>

+`hQuery`

+[out] A handle to the query.
+The user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createquery.md">CreateQuery</a> function returns this handle to the Microsoft Direct3D runtime.

 ## Remarks
 The Direct3D runtime uses the handle that is specified by the <b>hQuery</b> member when the runtime calls: